MgnCoding2020/grc-paper-project-coffee-shop/05-procedures/PR-002-patch-vuln-management.md

 ------

 ## 6. Patch Deployment
-patches and updates should be applied according to the following general guidelines:
+Patches and updates should be applied according to the following general guidelines:
 ### 6.1 Critical Security Updates
   - Applied as soon as reasonably possible
   - Preferably within 7 days of availability